pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

    Cancels the user authentication on a IP.
 Returns a boolean indicating success.

-When calling the :py:meth:'getUser' method, you will get a :py:class:'User' object.
+When calling the :py:meth:`getUser` method, you will get a :py:class:`User` object.
 This class is effectively a structure:

 .. py:class:: User(name, doc, folder)